circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Why Migrate from CircleCI 1.0 to 2.0?

 - CircleCI 2.0 includes a significant rewrite of container utilization to run more jobs faster and to prevent available containers from sitting idle.
 - In 2.0, Jobs are broken into Steps.
-You compose these Steps within a Job at your discretion, giving you greater flexibility to run your build the way you want.
+Compose these Steps within a Job at your discretion, giving you greater flexibility to run your build the way you want.
-- 2.0 Jobs support almost all public Docker images.
-You can also create a custom image and run jobs on it or compose multiple images together (like MySQL 5.7 + Redis 3.2) and run jobs on them as if they were a single image.
+- 2.0 Jobs support almost all public Docker images and custom images with your own dependencies specified.
-- If your job uses Docker, CircleCI runs your job on a dedicated VM so you can access all of Docker’s features.

 ## Can I try CircleCI 2.0 while still using 1.0?